swifty-labs/SLEssentials/README.md

 ```
 ### Subspecs

 There are multi subspecs available, like *NibHelper, KeyboardContentManager, UIViewControllerEmbeding* and others.
-It means, you can install one or more some of the **SLEssentials** modules.
+It means, you can install one or more of the **SLEssentials** modules.
 By default, you get all modules, so, if you need specific module you must specify it.

 Podfile example:
 ```ruby